Scalable Wake-up of Multi-Channel Single-Hop Radio Networks

 The model of \emph{multi-channel single-hop radio network} is defined as follows.
 There are $n$ nodes attached to a spectrum of $b$ frequencies.
 Each frequency determines a multiple access channel.
 We use the term ``station'' and ``node'' interchangeably.
 The set of all stations is denoted by~$V$, where $|V|=n$.
 Each station has a unique name assigned to it, which is an integer in $[1,n]$.

 All the available channels operate concurrently and independently from each other.
-All stations listen to all channels all the time.
 Each channel has a unique identifier, which is an integer in the interval $[1,b]$.
 A station identifies a channel by its identifier, which is the same for all stations.
 A station can transmit on any set of channels at any time.
 A station obtains the respective feedback from each channel, separately and concurrently among the channels.

 \Paragraph{The semantics of channels.}

 We say that a station \emph{hears} a message on a channel when the station successfully receives a message transmitted on this channel.
 A channel is \emph{silent} in a time interval when no station transmits on this channel in this time interval.
 When more than one stations transmit on a channel, such that their transmissions overlap, then we say that a \emph{collision} occurs on this channel during the time of overlap.
 We say that a channel is equipped with \emph{collision detection} when feedback from the channel allows to distinguish between the channel being silent and a collision occurring on the channel.
 When stations receive the same feedback from a channel when it is silent and when a collision occurs on this channel then the channel is said to be \emph{without collision detection}.